|

 the completed reviews is 1 week.

-minor modifications (based on reviewers' comments), the paper is
+(based on reviewers' comments), the paper is conditionally accepted

-identifier.)
-The goal is for the editors-in-chief to contact paper
+The goal is for the editors-in-chief to contact paper authors within

 From an author's point of view the process is